 Figures 42 and 43.
-Balcony facing the street belongs to a first Pahlavi period house next to Eram Street with Qajar style columns.
+Balcony facing the street belongs to a first Pahlavi period house next to Eram Street with Qajar-style columns.
 In this example, the ground floor is completely introverted (compare with Figure 37 on Bajak Street).
 This example of a balcony or attic can also be seen in the lordly houses of the villages of Qom.
 Apparently, a kind of suburban perception of this Street, which is along the old road of Isfahan, has encouraged this special approach in housing.